 You also need to consider what hardware you’re running your databases on, and even the virtual environment they’re in.
 Oracle uses different CPU licensing factors for different versions of VMware, and if you use an Enterprise feature in one database in a virtual environment the licensing applies on all the physical CPUs in that environment.
 Another dbWatch customer who used a feature that made them liable for an Enterprise license on a single Oracle database running on a 50-core VMware cluster was presented with a seven-figure licensing bill – which they were able to reduce significantly by using the licensing report in their negotiations with Oracle.

 Optimizing and troubleshooting a database server means looking at how well it’s been running, so you need to look back at performance and diagnostics information to get all the relevant information, and that’s even more important in a clustered environment, where the cost of an Enterprise license can be extremely high.
-If you’re dealing with a complex Oracle installation – and especially if you’re bringing in consultants to tune the system - you need to either budget for an Enterprise license with the extra Tuning and Diagnostics packs, or use a third-party tool like dbWatch (which has a perpetual license at a much lower price).
+If you’re dealing with a complex Oracle installation – and especially if you’re bringing in consultants to tune the system - you need to either budget for an Enterprise license with the extra Tuning and Diagnostics packs, or use a third-party tool like dbWatch (which has a much lower price).